kareemkotb/How-to-Data-Science/README.md

 ***
 Hello, Im Kareem a Business Information System Student (or maybe a ex-student 🤷) and I want to become a Data Scientist.
 One of the major problems I have encountered was not a clear guidelines and tips to help me on the journey, as there is no one course you could take to become ready as a Data Scientist so I have decided to do it myself.
 This README will be a timeline / Roadmap for many people to see, from recruiters to other inspiring students
-I hope this is Helpful
+I hope this is Helpful.

+# Programming
+Source: Codedex.io
+Skills Learned
+  - Basic / Intermediate Python
+  - NumPy
+  - SQL
+  - GEN AI
+  - Git & Github
+  - Data Structures and Algorithms

+### Basic / Intermediate Python